Touchie771/MinecraftLuaScripting/docs/README.md

 ## Script Location

 All Lua scripts should be placed in the `LuaScripts` folder in your server's root directory.
-Scripts are automatically loaded when the server starts or when using the `/luascript reload` command.
+Scripts are automatically loaded when the server starts or when using the `/luascript reloadall` command.